king-handy/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+    Closure determines the scope of access a particular variable or function has to the rest of the code.
+Some elements are accessible to other areas of code, while some are specific to a particular area of code.

 2. Study the following code, then answer the questions below.

 ```js